Free Washington D.C. Arrests, Criminal Records, & Probation Search

 Another example of records not publicly available is sealed/expunged records.
 Records can be sealed or expunged with a court order and are allowed for various criminal records we will address in detail later in this article.5

-What Information Does Criminal Records vs Arrest Records Provide in Washington, DC?
+What Information Do Criminal Records vs Arrest Records Provide in Washington D.C.?

 Criminal and arrest records share some similar information and some information that is unique to each of these records.
 Washington DC arrest records are established right after someone has been charged with a criminal offense.